 But those trusses make it hard to use conditioned air flow in space in the attic for much more, as their webbing gets in the way of building a room in the attic or even using conditioned space for storage space.
-That’s not to say it’s impossible to use conditioned air flow in area attic ceiling for space, as many people have successfully converted a truss attic to storage.
+That’s not to say it’s impossible to use conditioned air flow in an attic ceiling for space, as many people have successfully converted a truss attic to storage.

 On the roof deck of a house, on the other hand, turning a truss and attic space into another living space is nearly impossible without remaking the trusses into rafters.